ruslanmv/SageMaker-Notebook-Lifecycle-Scripts/README.md

 #### Sample Scripts

-* [save-conda-environments](scripts/save-conda-environments) - This script allows to save the conda environments after your SageMaker machine stops,
+* [save-conda-environments](scripts/save-conda-environments) - This script allows to save the conda environments after your SageMaker machine stops.
 * [add-pypi-repository](scripts/add-pypi-repository) - This script adds a private PyPi repository in addition to or instead of pypi.org.
 * [auto-stop-idle](scripts/auto-stop-idle) - This script stops a SageMaker notebook once it's idle for more than 1 hour. (default time)
 * [connect-emr-cluster](scripts/connect-emr-cluster) - This script connects an EMR cluster to the Notebook Instance using SparkMagic.